danfooo/gherkin-chklist/README.md

 ## A basic checklist generator for Gherkin feature files (Cucumber).

 This project is a POC for generation of artifacts based on Gherkin file format.
-Given a .feture file a Excel (xls) worksheet is created.
+Given a .feature file a Excel (xls) worksheet is created.

 *You will need JDK 8.*